Cuban Salsa: Three Step Pivot Turns in Casino

 Use Two Step Turns sparingly

 It would be a disaster to use Two Step Turns as a separate turn technique in its own right.
 It is much better to regard Two Step Turns as an extreme case of the Three Step Turn.
-The first step should be regarded as preparation for a fast turn.
+The first step should be regarded as preparation for a fast turn on step “2-3”.
 In that way, Leads and Follows only have one turn technique to learn and master.

-The Three Step Turn is much more versatile.
-It works much better for multiple turns in most situations.
-This is compared to Two Step Spiral Turns on its own.
-Two Step Turns doesn’t work as an full alternative.
-But it is an excellent option inside the The Three Step Pivot Turn Framework.
+The Three Step Turn is much more versatile than a Two Step Turn on its own.
+It works much better for multiple turns in most situations because of all the fine tuning possible with three steps.
+Two Step Turns doesn’t work as a full alternative.
+But it is an excellent option inside The Three Step Pivot Turn Framework.

 Two Step Turns on its own have grave limitations:

 When the Lead needs a fast 360 turn of two steps, he just leads a “delayed” Three Step Turn.
 If the Follow forgot to pivot on step “1”, she just pivots on step “2” instead.
-If she wants a fast turn for musicality reasons, she just regard the first step as preparation.
+If she wants a fast turn for musicality reasons, she just regard the first step as preparation for the turn.

 Ideal degree ratio